waffiqaziz/BAZZ-Movies/README.md

 This project is a non-commercial application for showcasing movies and TV shows, intended for personal and educational use as part of my portfolio.

-*BAZZ Movies use TMDB API, but not endorsed, certified, or approved by TMDB*
+_BAZZ Movies use TMDB API, but not endorsed, certified, or approved by TMDB_

-## Features
+## 🌟 Features

 - Integrated with TMDB account
 - Save favorites and watchlist on local